NVIDIA/NeMo-Skills/docs/pipelines/start-server.md

     --log_dir=/workspace/logs/start_server \
 ```

 Now, the model server is available at `localhost:5000` by default.
+Note that you can also use `Qwen/Qwen3-4B-Thinking-2507` directly as the model name if you don't have it pre-downloaded.

 To launch a sandbox server in parallel, provide the `--with_sandbox` argument, which will be
 available at `localhost:6000` by default.